stevebillings/a/README.md

 1. It's a way to exercise/enhance my skills in that tech stack.
 2. It's an application I have a use for.

+I've been focusing primarily on the back end functionality, and as a result, at this point it's about the ugliest web application on the internet.
+But I'm adding functionality week by week, and expect it to be useful (at least to me) soon.
+Please feel free to sign in and give it a try.
+(I plan to add a mechanism for providing feedback fairly soon.)

 URL: https://trackyourweek.com